twse/random-stuff/Third-Party Notices.md

 Uses Telemetry.
 Copyright © 2010-2018 by RAD Game Tools, Inc.

+## For use of Tensor
-Tensor Copyright © 1997 QVision, Inc.
+Copyright © 1997 QVision, Inc.

 1. QVision, Inc. grants you the right to use one copy of the enclosed QVision software on a single computer.
 This does not permit you to: (a) use the software on a network, (b) rent or lease the software, (c) reverse-engineer, decompile, disassemble, or otherwise modify the software, (d) copy the software except to make a single copy for archival purposes or to transfer the software to hard disk.
 2. The enclosed software program and all written materials are owned by Qvision or its suppliers and are protected by U.S. copyright laws and international treaty provisions.
 You may not copy any of the written materials.
 You may sell or transfer the software and accompanying written materials on a permanent basis provided you retain no copies and the recipient agrees to the terms of this license.